open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 These classes are referred to by name in the mappings from method descriptor to advice class, typically in the `transform()` method.

-For instance, this `MyInstrumentationModule` defines a single advice that mathches on a single `execute` method:
+For instance, this `MyInstrumentationModule` defines a single advice that matches on a single `execute` method:

 ```